PGCE (Secondary): Modern Languages

 You complete one formal subject assignment during the year.
 This includes a review of current language teaching methodologies and how they have developed, as well as a focus on a particular issue related to current classroom practice.

-A range of teaching methods are employed across the PGCE programmes, including:
+A range of teaching methods is employed across all our PGCE programmes, including:

 • Taught subject sessions